heini208/fault_detector_spot/documentation/System_Design.md

 ## 11.3 Design Rationale

 - **Shared command pathway**
-  Recordings operate entirely on the same `ComplexCommand` topic as the UI and other clients.
+  Recordings operate entirely on the same [`ComplexCommand`](https://github.com/heini208/fault_detector_msgs/blob/main/msg/ComplexCommand.msg) topic as the UI and other clients.
 This ensures that:
     - Live and replayed commands are handled identically by the Behaviour Tree.
     - Regression tests exercise the real command-handling and execution logic, not a bypass path.

 - **Simple external interface**
-  A single control message (`CommandRecordControl`) with a small set of modes (`start`, `stop`, `play`, `delete`) is sufficient to control the recorder.
-The available recordings are exposed as a latched `StringArray`, making UI integration straightforward.
+  A single control message [(`CommandRecordControl`)](https://github.com/heini208/fault_detector_msgs/blob/main/msg/CommandRecordControl.msg) with a small set of modes (`start`, `stop`, `play`, `delete`) is sufficient to control the recorder.
+The available recordings are exposed as a latched [`StringArray`](https://github.com/heini208/fault_detector_msgs/blob/main/msg/StringArray.msg), making UI integration straightforward.

 - **Reproducibility**
-  By storing timestamped command sequences (see example JSONs in the appendix), the system can:
+  By storing timestamped command sequences (see [Appendix C: Example Recordings](#appendix-c-example-recordings)), the system can:
     - Reproduce complex interaction scenarios.
     - Support automated test runs and comparison of system behaviour across software versions.
     - Capture demonstrations that can later be replayed for evaluation or debugging.